mikelanza/st-photo-map-ios/README.md

 ## Issues

 ∙ Starting with `iOS 13`, the custom tile renderer `STPhotoTileOverlayRenderer` is not displaying correctly the image tiles on the map.
-For this reason, it was replaced with the native renderer `MKTileOverlayRenderer`.
+This needs to be fixed.

 ## Contributing